MarcVivas/IoT-application-with-docker-containers/README.md

 this type of data,
 they are called [time series collections](https://www.mongodb.com/docs/manual/core/timeseries-collections/#time-series-collections).

-In order to interact with the database, the server uses a npm package called [mongoose](https://mongoosejs.com/).
+In order to interact with the database, the server uses an npm package called [mongoose](https://mongoosejs.com/).

 ### Analytics module modification